lanesawyer/standardnotes-rs/README.md

 ## Getting Started
 1. Clone the project
 2. Create a `.env` file (see .env.sample for an example)
+3. Update Rocket.toml to use your local database's username and password
 3. Run the command `cargo run`
 3. Start developing!